 2-The worsening trade relations between the two superpowers US and China are also bad news.

 3-It will take almost a year before a vaccine or proper medicine that deals with the virus is produced.
-The news from many research centers are not encouraging.
-For example, a study from the Frankfurt hospital in Germany shows that a number of people recovered from the virus, have developed certain changes in their heart muscle, which make them susceptible to heart attack.
+The news from many research centers is not encouraging.
+For example, a study from the Frankfurt hospital in Germany shows that a number of people who recovered from the virus have developed certain changes in their heart muscle, which make them susceptible to a heart attack.
 That means, there will be added strain to health centers for a long time after the end of the pandemic.

 To Secure Currencies from the Dollar